 Does That Bookshelf Bitch have any affiliations?

 Yes.
-That Bookshelf Bitch is a participant in the Amazon Services LLC Associates Program as well as a duly approved affiliate of The Book Depository.
+That Bookshelf Bitch is a duly approved affiliate of The Book Depository.
 A number of my posts, particularly book reviews, contain referral links.
 This means that should you buy any book that has been linked to on this blog, I will receive a humble commission.